Benjamin Netanyahu: Second term

-On 7 September 2009, Netanyahu left his office without reporting where he was headed.
-The prime minister's military secretary, Maj.
-Gen. Meir Kalifi, later reported Netanyahu had visited a security facility in Israel.
-Several different news agencies reported several different stories about where he was.
+On 7 September 2009, Netanyahu left his office without reporting his destination.
+The prime minister's military secretary later reported Netanyahu had visited a security facility in Israel.
+Various news agencies reported different stories about his whereabouts.
 On 9 September 2009, Yedioth Ahronoth reported that the Israeli leader had made a secret flight to Moscow to try to persuade Russian officials not to sell S-300 anti-aircraft missile systems to Iran.
 Headlines branded Netanyahu a "liar" and dubbed the affair a "fiasco".
-It was later reported that the PM's military secretary would be dismissed due to the affair.
+The PM's military secretary was later reportedly dismissed due to the affair.
 The Sunday Times reported that the trip was made to share the names of Russian scientists that Israel believes are abetting the alleged Iranian nuclear weapons program.

-On 24 September 2009, in an address to the United Nations General Assembly in New York, Netanyahu said Iran poses a threat to the peace of the world and that it is incumbent on the world body to prevent the Islamic Republic from obtaining nuclear weapons.
+On 24 September 2009, in an address to the UN General Assembly in New York, Netanyahu said Iran poses a threat to the peace of the world and that it is incumbent on the world body to prevent the Islamic Republic from obtaining nuclear weapons.
 Waving the blueprints for Auschwitz and invoking the memory of his own family members murdered by the Nazis, Netanyahu delivered a passionate and public riposte to Iranian president Mahmoud Ahmadinejad's questioning of the Holocaust, asking: "Have you no shame?"

-In response to pressure from the Obama administration urging the sides to resume peace talks, on 25 November 2009 Netanyahu announced a partial 10-month settlement construction freeze plan.
-The announced partial freeze had no significant effect on actual settlement construction, according to an analysis by the major Israeli daily Haaretz.
+In response to pressure from the Obama administration urging the resumption of peace talks, on 25 November 2009 Netanyahu announced a partial 10-month settlement construction freeze plan.
+The announced partial freeze had no significant effect on actual settlement construction, according to an analysis by Haaretz.
 U.S. special envoy George Mitchell said, "while the United States shares Arab concerns about the limitations of Israel's gesture, it is more than any Israeli government has ever done".
 In his announcement Netanyahu called the move "a painful step that will encourage the peace process" and urged the Palestinians to respond.
 The Palestinians rejected the call, stating the gesture was "insignificant" in that thousands of recently approved settlement buildings in the West Bank would continue to be built and there would be no freeze of settlement activity in East Jerusalem.